-Kool Carers South East Ltd, provides a safe, professional and comfortable environment for young carers Age 8 – 18 years living within the Basildon Borough, to develop personal and social relationships, whilst developing their independent life-skills and building their resilience, all of which helps to to reduce isolation and enhance emotional wellbeing.
+Kool Carers South East Ltd, provides a safe, professional and comfortable environment for young carers Age 8 – 18 years living within the Basildon Borough and Brentwood to develop personal and social relationships, whilst developing their independent life-skills and building their resilience, all of which helps to to reduce isolation and enhance emotional wellbeing.
 Sessions are held within the Basildon Borough and are tailored to meet the needs and age group of young carers, irrespective of the areas in which they live; all young carers are welcome.
 The programmes that are facilitated within the sessions are developed and designed with young carers.

 Kool Carers South East Ltd supports young carers and their families in a variety of ways: